 - Many light bulb replacements parts

 Of course, be sure to unplug the power cord before attempting any of the above.

 If you do need to remove the microwave’s cover to replace components like the transformer, magnetron, or power cord, you should always ensure the capacitor is discharged as soon as you’ve lifted the cover off.
 While most high voltage capacitors used in recent microwave models have a bleeder resistor in them that should automatically discharge the capacitor after the voltage has been discontinued, you’ll have better peace of mind if you discharge the capacitor manually.
 You can do this by placing a screwdriver blade or needle-nose pliers across each set of capacitor terminals.
 The handle of the screwdriver or pliers should be insulated, and you should avoid touching the metal portion of the tool when the tool is in contact with the terminals.
 Once you’ve confirmed the capacitor is discharged, replacing an internal component will be less risky.

 How can I remove the microwave cover?

-To access the capacitor to discharge it, you will almost certainly need to remove the microwave oven cover.
+To access the capacitor to discharge it when taking apart a microwave, you will almost certainly need to remove the microwave oven cover.
 Of course, you were going to do that anyway to replace that internal component, right?
-On stand-alone models, this can be as straight-forward as unthreading the mounting screws securing the cover from the side, top, or rear of the appliance.
-However, if the microwave if mounted to the wall under a cabinet, you will need to completely uninstall the appliance in order to remove the cover.
-While this process can differ depending on the model, here are 23 typical steps you can follow to successfully uninstall and then reinstall the microwave:
+On stand-alone models, this can be as straightforward as unthreading the mounting screws securing the cover from the side, top, or rear of the appliance.
+However, if the microwave is mounted to the wall under a cabinet, you will need to completely uninstall the appliance in order to remove the cover.
+While this process can differ depending on the model, here are 23 typical steps you can follow to safely and successfully uninstall and then reinstall the microwave: